Automate setting up Xcode

 done

-snippets to it.
 After that, I extended setup_xcode

-to copy all these code
+to copy all these

-snippets to their correct place, as such:
+snippets to their correct place as well:

 desc "Setup Xcode"